-- 1. Turn the ignition to the 3 (ON) position. - 2.
-Press the power door unlock control three times. - 3.
-Turn the ignition from the 3 (ON) to the 1 (OFF/LOCK) position. - 4.
-Press the power door unlock control three times. - 5.
-Turn the ignition back to the 3 (ON) position.
-The horn will chirp. - 6.
-Press the lock control two times.
-The horn will chirp once if power door trim switch inhibit was deactivated or twice (one short and one long chirp) if the feature was activated. - 7.
-Turn the ignition to the 1 (OFF/LOCK) position.
+1. Turn the ignition to the on position.

+2. Press the power door unlock control three times.

+3. Turn the ignition from the on to the off position.

+4. Press the power door unlock control three times.

+5. Turn the ignition back to the on position.
+The horn will chirp.

+6. Press the lock control two times.
+The horn will chirp once if power door trim switch inhibit was deactivated or twice (one short and one long chirp) if the feature was activated.

+7. Turn the ignition to the off position.
 The horn will chirp once to confirm the procedure is complete.